jcaip/jcaip.github.io/about.md

 I'm a ML/NLP researcher at UCLA, where I'm part of [UCLA-NLP](http://web.cs.ucla.edu/~kwchang/).

-Currently, my main research interest is how to learn better sentence embeddings.

-I'm also interested in transfer learning, domain-adaptation approaches, and probabilistic models.

 Prior to this I took a gap year to join the data team at [Blend](https://blend.com), where I used deep learning to identify app quality issues from NPS comments.
+Before that I interned at [JPL](https://www.jpl.nasa.gov/).

 I'm also currently looking for full-time roles starting 2020, so if you think I'd be a good fit for your team please reach out!